 Biometric and identity verification

-• Evidence of booked biometric appointment, or confirmation of identity via UK Immigration ID Check app.
+- Evidence of a booked biometric appointment or confirmation of identity via UK Immigration ID Check app.

 Life in the UK test (for ILR)